Former Voice of America overseer hired two law firms to $4 million no-bid contracts.

 She removed all of the Pack-appointed board members and agency heads within days of assuming leadership of USAGM.
 She reappointed several people Pack had removed when he took office in June.
 Among them was Ryan Crocker, the former U.S. ambassador to Iraq under Presidents George W. Bush and Barack Obama, whom Chao brought back to help oversee the three organizations that broadcast in Europe, Asia and the Middle East.

 The law firm hires appear to violate federal regulations, according to people familiar with the rules.
-The contracts were awarded on a no-bid basis, which an insider said was only permissible if a federal agency supplies written documentation to justify it, which did not occur.
+The contracts were awarded on a no-bid basis, which is permissible only if a federal agency supplies written documentation to justify it.
+There is no record that Pack or USAGM provided this documentation.

 “My assumption [is that] Pack was in a hurry,” said David Seide, senior counsel at the Government Accountability Project, which filed the whistleblower complaint about the McGuireWoods agreement last week.
 He reasoned that Pack hired McGuireWoods to investigate employees because “he couldn’t get, or didn’t want, anyone in the government” to do so.